iankorf/atoz-programming/README.md

 A to Z Programming
 ==================

+WARNING: this is highly volatile at the moment

-This is a collection of 26 programming problems that will improve your programming skill.
-For pedagogical reasons, many of these programs have a molecular biology theme and there is an assumption you are working in a Unix/Linux environment.
+This is a collection of 26 exercises that will improve your programming skill.
+These exercises were built for the UC Davis class "MCB185: Programming for Biologists".
+For this reason, many of the exercises have a molecular biology theme.
+The class introduces the Unix/Linux command line environment, so there are a few areas where working in Unix/Linux is assumed.
 Some problems require data files, which you will find in the `data` directory.
+MCB185 is taught in Python, but solutions to these problems may be available in other langauges.
-Language-specific solutions and learning materials are provided in the various language directories.
+See the various language directories for more information.

 - [acgt](#acgt)
 - [beat_box](#beat_box)